flutter/website/src/content/platform-integration/ios/restore-state-ios.md

 When a user runs a mobile app and then selects another app to run, the first app is moved to the background, or _backgrounded_.
-The operating system (both iOS and Android) often kill the backgrounded app to release memory or improve performance for the app running in the foreground.
+The operating system (both iOS and Android) often kills the backgrounded app to release memory or improve performance for the app running in the foreground.

 You can use the [`RestorationManager`][] (and related)